kirilkirkov/PHP-Selenium-Testing-Framework/README.md

 - **Docker Compatibility**: Easily start Selenium using Docker.
 - **Automatic Test Discovery**: Automatically discover and run tests located in the `tests` directory.
 - **Graceful Shutdown**: Clean up Selenium sessions on script termination or interruption.
+- **Logs**: Support of terminal, xml or json logging
+- **Parallel Testing**: Run tests in parallel to optimize testing time and resources.

 ## Requirements